VerifiedXBlockchain/VerifiedX-Docs/docs/FAQs/web-wallet-faq.md

 ### 2. How do I create a web wallet?

-> The web wallet can be created by first accessing the Web Wallet link on the **[ReserveBlock.io](https://www.reserveblock.io/)** site.
+> The web wallet can be created by first accessing the Web Wallet link on the **[https://wallet.rbx.network](https://wallet.rbx.network)**.
 Once on the Web Wallet page, you may log in with a previously created wallet or create a new wallet and address.